OwenTheGoat/Csharp-Programing-Contest/README.md

 # Csharp-Programing-Contest
-Code reference for thoes competing in programing contests.
+Code reference for yall who are competing in programing contests.
 For those about to C# (We salute you).